scoulomb/docker-doctor/README.md

 This requires the permission to create a pod in a namespace.

 We baked our own image, because `busybox` (among others) does not accept `traceroute` when not allowed to run a container as root.
-This is the case  in many situation (and is configured with psp/scc by cluster admin).
+This is the case  in many situations (and is configured with psp/scc by cluster admin).
+Also base image like Python have minimal setup and thus does not have those tools available.

 From this article and Stackoverflow question below: the tip is to run it from ubuntu and install traceroute manually.
 - Doc 1: [Stackoverflow: Question on traceroute whe not root](https://stackoverflow.com/questions/61043365/operation-not-permitted-when-performing-a-traceroute-from-a-container-deployed-i/61396011?noredirect=1#comment108753492_61396011)